Emergent horizon, Hawking radiation and chaos in the collapsed polymer model of a black hole: Introduction

 The basis for our reasoning is that the interior of a BH must be in a highly quantum state when it is described in terms of the spacetime fields at infinity \cite{density}.
 Accepting that BHs evolve in a unitary manner and that they can be in a (nearly) pure state, it follows that the interior state must be the purifier of the emitted Hawking radiation.
 Therefore, the non-vanishing eigenvalues of the density matrix of the emitted radiation and those of the interior state are equal.
 The emitted radiation is in a highly quantum state because the emission rate of BHs is equal to the inverse of the wavelength of the emitted radiation.
 This is distinct from standard black bodies, such as the Sun, for which the emission rates are much larger than the inverse of the radiation wavelengths.
 Therefore, the emitted radiation from BHs is characterized by its small occupation numbers in the basis of the asymptotic fields.
 It follows that the state of the interior must, similarly, posses small occupation numbers.
 Further, if a mean-field description of this state does exist, it must be in terms of a strongly correlated system or, equivalently, an entropically dominated one to account for the BH's unorthodox thermodynamics; in particular, its non-extensive entropy and energy.

-Once it is accepted that the BH interior does have such properties, one is almost inevitably led to a high-temperature theory of fundamental strings.
+Once it is accepted that the BH interior does have such a highly quantum description, one is almost inevitably led to a high-temperature theory of fundamental strings.
 As has been frequently discussed in the literature ({\em e.g.}, \cite{FV,MT,AW,Deo,BV,HP}), the partition function for such a theory has an exponentially large number of closely packed states and its canonical ensemble is subject to large fluctuations that diverge at the Hagedorn temperature.
 In other words, this is a theory of highly quantum matter.
-Moreover, the equation of state for high-temperature string theory is famously $\;p=\rho\;$, which is equivalent to $\;s=\sqrt{\rho}\;$ in suitable units. ($p$, $\rho$ and $s$ are respectively pressure, energy density and entropy density.)
+Moreover, the equation of state for high-temperature string theory is famously $\;p=\rho\;$, which is equivalent to $\;s=\sqrt{\rho}\;$ in suitable units.
+Here $p$, $\rho$ and $s$ are respectively pressure, energy density and entropy density.
 Thus, $s$ is as large as it can be in comparison to $\rho$, implying entropic dominance.

+The BH has the same equation of state, $\;s=\sqrt{\rho}\;$, if the interior matter is distributed so as to saturate the Bekenstein--Hawking entropy--area law \cite{Bek,Hawk} for any interior, closed surface \cite{inny}.
+The same equation of state also signals the saturation of the causal entropy bound \cite{CEB} which implies, in turn, the breakdown of semiclassical physics \cite{maxme}.
+In this way, one can see how the notions of highly quantum and entropically dominant are indeed synonymous.

+What we have proposed is that the BH interior should be modeled as a Schwarzschild-sized, bound and metastable (but classically stable) state of interacting, long, closed strings at a temperature approaching the Hagedorn temperature from above.
+Exactly at the Hagedorn temperature, the free energy identically vanishes and consequently the entropy density and the energy density are equal, $\;s=\rho\;$.
+As just pointed out, we are considering a high-temperature phase approaching the Hagedorn temperature from above.
+For this phase, Atick and Witten \cite{AW} showed that the free-energy density scales as $F/V\sim T^2$, which implies $\;\rho=E/V\sim T^2\;$ and $\;s=S/V\sim T\;$.
+Hence, up to an order-unity numerical factor, $\;s=\sqrt{\rho}\;$ is indeed the relation between the entropy density and the energy density.

-What we have proposed is that the BH interior should be modeled as a Schwarzschild-sized, bound and metastable (but classically stable) state of interacting, long, closed strings at a temperature of about the Hagedorn temperature.
-As discussed at length in \cite{SS,LT} and summarized in \cite{strungout}, the resulting picture is one in which the bound state is dominated by $\ln{N}$ long strings, where $N$ is the total length of the strings in string units (or, equivalently, the number of ``string bits").
+As discussed at length in \cite{SS,LT}, summarized in \cite{strungout} and reviewed in the next section, the resulting picture is one in which the bound state is dominated by $\ln{N}$ long strings, where $N$ is the total length of the strings in string units (or, equivalently, the number of ``string bits").
 This picture differs somewhat from the commonly held view that a single long string is entropically favored.
 The latter scenario applies only when the strings are placed in a very large volume.
 The difference then comes about from finite-volume effects modifying the corresponding equilibrium state.